 Does my child need to be toilet trained?

-Yes....community peer children need to be toilet trained before
+Yes....community peer children need to be toilet trained before starting in the program.

 What does my child need to bring to school each day?

-classroom and you will get more information at the beginning of the
+Each child needs a backpack, change of clothing, and communication notebook (provided by teacher).
+The snack procedure varies by classroom and you will get more information at the beginning of the year.

 Is there transportation available for my child?

+There is no transportation available to community peer students.
 Each school (Parkview School, Center School, and Moreau Hall) has their own drop-off and pick-up procedures.

 Can I volunteer in my child's classroom?